chaturay/serverless-artillery/README.md

 ### Quick start smoke test

 ```
-$ slsart deploy   // deploys serverless artillery with a simple default script
+$ slsart deploy   // creates and invokes serverless artillery with a simple default script
 $ slsart invoke   // runs serverless-artillery using this script, creating traffic against the sample endpoint
 $ slsart remove   // halts serverless-artillery and removes the deployed lambda from your account
 ```